yannallandit/rsfo/README.md

 More information in the RSFO_introduction.pdf document.

+### New in version 1.1.4
+- Add numa balancing support
+- Add transparent_huepages=none in boot parameters using grubby
+- Change source plan for oracle-rsfo tuned profile

 ### New in version 1.1.3
 - Updated tuned-adm profile
 - Updated information messages broadcast